atinyshrimp/Data-Analysis-Project/README.md

 conda install -c conda-forge matplotlib seaborn pandas numpy panel plotly xgboost scikit-learn shap
 ```

+#### Notebook
+Before diving into the steps I went through for the project, if you just want to see the notebook, it is possible [here](https://nbviewer.org/github/atinyshrimp/Data-Analysis-Project/blob/main/Data_manipulation_for_final_project.ipynb).

 ### Task Progress

 #### Data Pre-processing